vinay4791/LocationApp/README.md

 This is done to make the unit testing of the datalayer with Mock easier.

-#Orientation
-The App will work in potrait and landscape mode flawlessly.

 #Colors

 All the colors are taken from Google Material Design Color Palette. https://material.io/design/color/the-color-system.html#color-usage-and-palettes